Friday, January 28, 2005

 For this reason, I was greatly disappointed in the Christ of Mel Gibson's Passion: a handsome, long-haired Anglo.
 I salute the attempt (even if, in my opinion, it was unsuccessful) to create some cultural distance by using Aramaic and Latin, but it was at least partially undermined, for me, by the Hollywood hunk at the center of the story.

 Well, what might he have looked like?
 Of course, we will never know.
-The recent attempts to reconstruct the physiognomy of a typical first-century Jew (well described by Mark Goodacre here) seem to me misguided; you can't just pick out a skull or two and call it typical.
-There are some things we can say, I think; Jesus probably had short hair, as Mark insists.
+The recent attempts to reconstruct the physiognomy of a typical first-century Jew (as noted here) seem to me misguided; you can't just pick out a skull or two and call it typical.
+There are some things we can say, I think; Jesus probably had short hair.
 Based on the pictorial depictions of Levantine natives of the Greco-Roman period, he probably had a short beard.
-Like every other male in the ancient Mediterranean area, he wore a tunic next to his body, and a mantle over it, not a long white nightshirt or Bedouin robes.
+Like every other male in the ancient Mediterranean area, he wore a tunic next to his body, and a mantle (like a toga) over it, not a long white nightshirt or Bedouin robes.

-Mark mentions the Dura-Europas paintings as a possible source for the type, and I agree.
+The Dura-Europas paintings have been mentioned as a possible source for the type, and I agree (here is their depiction of Moses, for instance).
 I have also thought for years that the encaustic mummy paintings of Egypt provide a remarkably vivid image of what the natives of the Levant looked like.
 They are geographically close to ancient Palestine and chronologically no more distant than the Dura-Europas paintings.
 And I think that some of these images (a gallery is found here) may be closer to the countenance of the typical Levantine Jew of the first century than anything else we have.
 Imagine this face, as the face of Christ, and see what it does to your historical imagination.

 Thank you very much for your excellent site on the Origins and Depictions of Christ and your splendid explanation.
 My parents did NOT afflict me with ANY Organized Religion Mythology.
 Your articles are must reads.
 Shall pass them on to my fellow Heretics, Infidels before we go to Hell.
 [Snide Sarcasm intended---obvious to a philologist.]